Islamtrabeih/AI_StarsCounter/README.md

  > For linux users please don't forget to `chmod` of the file

  ### Running the Source file
- 1. Install the required packages unisng the code
+ 1. Install the required packages using the code:
 ```
 pip install -r requirements.txt
 ```
-> for linux users
+> for linux users:
 ```
 pip3 install -r requirements.txt
 ```
-2. Run the source using the code
+2. Run the source using the code:
 ```
 python Process.py
 ```
-> for linux users
+> for linux users:
 ```
 python3 Process.py
 ```